kenichiro-kimura/soracom-orbit-assemblyscript-with-github/README.md

 # for development

-1. setup orbit development environment, see https://users.soracom.io/ja-jp/docs/orbit/setup/
-2. create a container image, see a document [docker/README.md](./docker/README.md)
-3. you can open forked repository not only in  devcontainer at your local environment but also codespaces
+You can open forked repository not only in  devcontainer at your local environment but also codespaces.

 # for CI/CD